-Research and development expense increased 6% in 2021 compared to the prior year period, mainly due to a number of new Tyler product development initiatives across our product suites, including increased investments in research and development at recently acquired businesses.
-To support these initiatives, our research and development staff grew by 107 since December 31, 2020.
+Research and development expense as a percent of total revenue was 5.7% in 2022 compared to 5.9% in 2021.
+Research and development expense increased 13% in 2022 compared to the prior period, mainly due to a number of new Tyler product development initiatives across our product suites, including increased investments in research and development at recently acquired businesses.